Ice and rock, snow and splendor: Winter in Southern Utah

 No. You don’t.
 I am two miles upriver on one of the most popular hikes in one of the most popular of the United States’ 59 national parks and I am the only soul on planet Earth to witness this icefall, which echoes downstream like a gunshot, punctuating the silence in its wake.

 Ice and red rock as a pair are a rare sight in Zion National Park — rare because there aren’t many humans around to do the sighting.
 Few venture into the park when frozen stalactites dangle from overhangs and cling to cliff walls like icy hanging gardens.
 It’s beautiful, sure, but it’s not for everyone.
-Zion’s peak season spreads out shoulder to shoulder April through October, which means sharing the trail with outdoor enthusiasts from around the world.
+To be clear, visitors to the park in winter should exercise extreme caution and never walk beneath overhanging ice.
+Zion’s peak season spreads out shoulder to shoulder April through October, which means sharing hiking trails with outdoor enthusiasts from around the world.

-In February, solitude comes easier.
+In February, winter hikes in Utah helps solitude come easier.
 I am wading in the icy cold water of the Virgin River thanks to neoprene socks and chest-high waders and I plow upstream, giddy with the air of discovery.
 Around every corner is a new stunning sight and it’s all mine, save for a few other intrepid souls dotting the river.
 I soak it in and keep making the same dumb joke to myself: If a giant slab of ice falls into the river and no one is there to hear it, does it make a sound?
+Experiencing the amazing Zion National Park winter sights definitely makes this a must do again.
+(See Jeremy's itinerary here.)

 Open to Snow